-Phase 2 - Tier 2 is triggered if one of the following action levels is exceeded:
+Tier 2 monitoring and assessment is triggered if one of the following action levels is exceeded during operation:

-- If annual average THg levels in a given fish species become elevated to the point of exceeding the 90 percent upper confidence level of the basin-wide average, or if basin-specific data are lacking, exceeding the 75th percentile concentration for the period of record for all basins. - If annual average THg levels in a given fish species increase progressively over time (probability factor .1).
+• If annual average THg levels in a given fish species become elevated to the point of exceeding the 90 percent upper confidence level of the basin-wide average, or if basin-specific data are lacking, exceeding the 75th percentile concentration for the period of record for all basins.

-• If a WQS in Chapter 62-302, F.A.C., is exceeded.
+- If annual average THg levels in a given fish species increase progressively over time (i.e., two or more years; probability factor .1) - If a WQS in Chapter 62-302, F.A.C., is exceeded.